English / Media

 Please see below for a recommended reading list for students in KS3.

-Key Stage 4: At GCSE, we follow the AQA specification for English Literature and Language.
-Students have 6 hourly lessons per fortnight where the successes of KS3 are built upon.
+Key Stage 4: At GCSE, we follow the Eduqas specification for English Literature and Language.
+Students have 9 hourly lessons per fortnight where the successes of KS3 are built upon.
 Independence and exploratory thought continue to be developed as students study a range of stimulating non-fiction, prose, poetry and drama texts.

-Key Stage 5: English Literature, English Language and Literature and Media A and AS Levels are popular with students.
-We follow the AQA courses for each of these subjects ensuring stretch and challenge is embedded throughout.
+Key Stage 5: English Literature and Digital Media studies are popular with students.
+We follow the OCR courses for both subjects ensuring stretch and challenge is embedded throughout.